WhiteBoxSec/Tailscale-Proxmox-LXC-Script/README.md

 https://tailscale.com/kb/1130/lxc-unprivileged/

 They require changes to the LXC config file in Proxmox.
-This script makes the changes for you.
+This script makes the changes and reboots the container for you.

 ## Usage